alexanderjj03/JSwing-typing-games/README.md

 health, the player wins.

 **No two words on screen will have the same first character.
-Otherwise, there would be cases where the user is trying to type one word but the program ends up typing a different one.
+Otherwise, there could be cases where the user is trying to type one word but the program ends up typing a different one.
 This also means that once you start typing a word, you must finish typing it unless it disappears.
 Furthermore, to make the game semi-fair, only 6-14 character long words are considered.